-Laura is a native of Whidbey Island and grew up with a reverence for the Garry Oaks in Oak Harbor.
-In addition to being a founding member of OHGOS, Laura is a Registered Nurse and has worked acute care for the last 30 years.
+Laura is a longtime Whidbey Islander and grew up with a reverence for the Garry Oaks in Oak Harbor.
+In addition to being a founding member of OHGOS, Laura is a retired Registered Nurse and worked in acute care for 30 years.
 Laura and her husband, Barry, are avid gardeners.

 Brad Gluth has spent time in Oak Harbor since 1986 and became a Whidbey resident in 2003.
 He is an engineer by trade and grew up spending time in the Pacific Northwest woods with his father who imparted a deep respect for trees and landscape to him.
 Brad feels that Oak Harbor is a special place and is proud of the effort the community has put forth to restore our native oak population.